laanayabdrzak/laanayabdrzak.github.io/_posts/2016-04-03-Android-Performance-Patterns.md

+---
+layout: post
+title:  Android Performance Patterns
+feature-img: "img/background_post_101.png"
+---

-Apps nowadays are all about fancy **animations**, complex **transitions** and **custom views**, and the user experience must be the most robust and similar as possible in any device.
-Those patterns gonna help you build an app that's smooth, responsive, and uses as little battery as possible, it covers micro-optimizations that can improve overall app performance.
+Apps nowadays are all about fancy **animations**, complex **transitions** and **custom views**, and the user experience must be intuitive and similar as possible in any device.
+This patterns gonna help you build an app that's smooth, responsive, and uses as little battery as possible, it covers micro-optimizations that can improve overall app performance.

 ## General Patterns to avoid bad performance